Prince Michael of Kent

-Prince Michael of Kent (Michael George Charles Franklin; born 4 July 1942) is a member of the British royal family who is 53rd in line to the British throne as of 2025.
+Prince Michael of Kent (Michael George Charles Franklin; born 4 July 1942) is a member of the British royal family who is 54th in line to the British throne as of 2026.
 The younger son of Prince George, Duke of Kent, and Princess Marina of Greece and Denmark, he is a grandson of George V, nephew of Edward VIII and George VI, and first cousin of Elizabeth II.
-Michael's mother was also a first cousin of Prince Philip, Duke of Edinburgh, consort of Queen Elizabeth II, making him both a second cousin and first cousin once removed to Charles III.
+Michael's mother was also a first cousin of Prince Philip, Duke of Edinburgh, consort of Elizabeth II, making Michael both a second cousin and first cousin once removed to Charles III.

-Michael occasionally represented Queen Elizabeth II at some functions in Commonwealth realms outside the United Kingdom during her reign.
+Michael occasionally represented Elizabeth II at some functions in Commonwealth realms outside the United Kingdom during her reign.
 Otherwise, he manages his own consultancy business and undertakes various commercial work around the world.
 He has also presented some television documentaries on the royal families of Europe.

 Early life

-Michael was born on 4 July 1942, at Coppins, Iver, Buckinghamshire.
+Michael was born at 7:35 pm on 4 July 1942 at Coppins, Iver, Buckinghamshire.
 He was the third child of Prince George, Duke of Kent, who was the fourth son of King George V and Queen Mary and a younger brother of kings Edward VIII and George VI.
 At birth, Michael was seventh in line to the British throne.
 His mother was Princess Marina, a daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.

-At Michael's baptism on 4 August 1942 in the Private Chapel of Windsor Castle, his godparents were his paternal uncle the King; Queen Wilhelmina of the Netherlands (for whom her son-in-law Prince Bernhard stood proxy); King Haakon VII of Norway (his great-uncle); US President Franklin D. Roosevelt (for whom the Duke of Kent stood proxy); Frederica of Hanover, Hereditary Princess of Greece (his first cousin once removed, who was absent); Prince Henry, Duke of Gloucester (his paternal uncle, who was absent); the Dowager Marchioness of Milford Haven (his paternal first cousin twice removed); and Lady Patricia Ramsay (his paternal first cousin twice removed).
+At Michael's baptism on 4 August in the Private Chapel of Windsor Castle, his godparents were his paternal uncle the King; Queen Wilhelmina of the Netherlands (for whom her son-in-law Prince Bernhard stood proxy); King Haakon VII of Norway (his great-uncle); US President Franklin D. Roosevelt (for whom the Duke of Kent stood proxy); Frederica of Hanover, Hereditary Princess of Greece (his first cousin once removed, who was absent); Prince Henry, Duke of Gloucester (his paternal uncle, who was absent); the Dowager Marchioness of Milford Haven (his paternal first cousin twice removed); and Lady Patricia Ramsay (his paternal first cousin twice removed).
 Because of the war, newspaper reports did not identify the location of the baptism and said instead that it took place at "a private chapel in the country".

 Seven weeks after Michael's birth, his father was killed in a plane crash near Dunbeath, Caithness, Scotland, on 25 August 1942.

 At the age of five, Michael was a page boy at the wedding of his cousins Princess Elizabeth and Lieutenant Philip Mountbatten.